remjw/rum/readme.txt

     rum.exe q=q2.sql r=flight_dfw_ord f=html

-Relevant Libraries, Chunking & Streaming Options in Pandas read_sql API:
+Relevant Libraries, Chunking & Streaming Options in Pandas read_sql API and SQLAlchemy:

 Pandas is an Python library for data manipulation and analysis so it is easy-to-use.
 With Pandas read_sql API, the program fetches data from a relational database into a Pandas dataframe.
 The benefits of using pandas include the subsequent data manipulation and engineering can easily be done within Pandas with its versatile APIs.